horfimbor/poc-monorepo/README.md

 this repository is a monorepo as a poc for the horfimbor game

-after the poc phase, this repo will be broken into pieces and archieved.
+after the poc phase, this repo will most likely be broken into pieces and archieved.

+you can find what this repo must be doing in [game-rules](doc/game-rules.md)

 ## development :